English meaning of the festival

 How to observe/practice

 During this period of Mahalaya Paksha and Pitra Paksha, devotees purify themselves in all aspects, internally and externally.
 Strict discipline, including a vegetarian diet and abstinence from alcohol is observed.
 All one’s activities are supposed to be in the mode of goodness.
 Mental purification is also required and devotees therefore control their thoughts, focussing on that which is good and divine.
 Devotees make water oblations for the full duration of Mahalaya Paksha and Pitra Paksha.
 Some also make offerings of Pinda (rice ball) on a convenient day during this fortnight.
 Many people donate groceries, cooked food, clothing and cash.
-There is also a tradition of leaving some cooked food in a clean place in one’s yard for the benefit of ants, birds, dogs etc. Many Hindus also make offering of cooked food into a fire.
+There is also a tradition of leaving some cooked food in a clean place in one’s yard to benefit ants, birds, dogs etc. Many Hindus also make offering of cooked food into a fire.
 Agni is regarded as the direct messenger to the spiritual world.
-The food that we offer into the fire (not the same as the hawan) are directly translated to spirit matter.
+The food we offer into the fire (not the same as the hawan) is directly translated to spirit matter.
 The food offerings are an expression of gratitude towards all things that govern our lives.
 We offer food for Brahman (Supreme Being), the Lord of the Earth and the entire universe.